Matt Robinson (American football)

-Matthew Gillette Robinson (born June 28, 1955) is a former professional American football player, a quarterback in the National Football League (NFL) from 1977–1982 for the New York Jets, Denver Broncos, and Buffalo Bills.
+Matthew Gillette Robinson (born June 28, 1955) is an American former professional football player, a quarterback in the National Football League (NFL) from 1977 to 1982 for the New York Jets, Denver Broncos, and Buffalo Bills.
 He was later with the Jacksonville Bulls and Portland Breakers of the United States Football League (USFL) in 1984 and 1985, respectively.

-College
+College career

 Robinson played college football at the University of Georgia under head coach Vince Dooley.
 His sophomore season in 1974 was his first as a starter and he led the Bulldogs to a 6–6 record.
 He threw for 8 touchdown passes and 10 interceptions.
 Georgia improved the next season though Robinson's stats went down; they finished at 9–3 and were ranked 19th in the AP poll.
 In 1976, Robinson's senior year, the Bulldogs went 10–1 in the regular season and were ranked fifth, but lost the Sugar Bowl to national champion Pittsburgh.
 When his college career concluded, Robinson finished with more interceptions (20) than touchdown passes (17).